 Primary tar fraction: the purified fraction of the water-insoluble high-density tar phase of condensed smoke falling within the definition of ‘smoke flavourings’ (→ Article 3 of Regulation (EC) No 2065/2003)

-Primary products: primary smoke condensates and primary tar fractions (→ Article 3 of Regulation (EC) No 2065/2003)
+Primary products: primary smoke condensates and primary tar fractions (→ Article 3 of Regulation (EC) No 2065/2003).
+Base material for both smoke flavourings and purified smoke.

 Primary products – conditions for production: → Annex I to Regulation (EC) No 2065/2003; also see recital 17 of Regulation (EC) No 2065/2003